zackees/open-webdriver/README.md

   * Intelligently forces headless in a linux environment without a display card (prevents crash).
   * Platform tests to ensure a stable cross platform experience.
   * Pins to a specific version of selenium driver stack to ensure reproducable behavior.
+  * Nuitka Binary Builds for all platforms are tested.

 # Install